 - The amount of damages if it is less than $10,000.
 If it is more than $10,000, then the dollar amount should not be included, but it should be stated if the claimant has a limited civil case.

 The rules involving a government vehicle accident in San Diego can be quite complex and quite strict, which is why you do not want to handle such a case by yourself.
-You will need all the help that you can get and at Injury Trial Lawyers, we will give it to you.
+You will need all the help that you can get and Injury Trial Lawyers, San Diego Government Vehicle Accident Attorneys will give it to you.
 It can be intimidating trying to get compensation from the government, which is why we will be there to help you.
 We are ready and willing to take on government agencies on behalf of our clients, so get in touch with us if you have been in an accident involving a government vehicle in San Diego.